OpenFn/docs/docs/deploy/portability.md

         condition: on_job_failure
 ```

-In this spec, you can see the two different ways to define a job's body:
+In this spec, you can see the different ways of defining a job's body:

-1. Inline body:
+1. Inline body: Used in the `FHIR-standard-Data-with-change` and
-Used in the `FHIR-standard-Data-with-change` and `Send-to-OpenHIM-to-route-to-SHR` jobs.
-The body is directly written in the YAML file.
+   `Send-to-OpenHIM-to-route-to-SHR` jobs.
+The body is directly written in the
+   YAML file.

-2. External file reference:
+2. External file reference: Used in both `Notify-CHW-upload-successful` and
-Used in both `Notify-CHW-upload-successful` and `Notify-CHW-upload-failed` jobs.
-The body is stored in separate files, referenced by the path key.
-This allows for better organization of complex job logic.
+   `Notify-CHW-upload-failed` jobs.
+The body is stored in separate files,
+   referenced by the path key.
+This allows for better organization of complex
+   job logic.

 When using file paths:

 - Paths are relative to the location of the `project.yaml` file.
 - Ensure that the referenced files exist and contain valid job body code.
-- This method is particularly useful for complex jobs or when you want to reuse job bodies across different projects.
+- This method is particularly useful for complex jobs or when you want to reuse
+  job bodies across different projects.

-### The project "state"
+### The project **_state_**

 The project state is a representation of a particular project as _on a specific
 Lightning instance_.
 It is often saved as `projectState.json` and contains UUIDs